Student-FastDev/Autofarm-Script-For-World-Tower-Defense/README.md

 > If you need help with script, write dm to me.

 #### Information
-> Use this with a hat that allows the tower to move around.
+> Use this with a hat that allows the tower to move around. <br>
-> Equip soldier in the first slot.
+> Equip soldier in the first slot. <br>
 > Only works on "Crossroads" map.
 (You can only get it in private servers.
-They are free)
+They are free) <br>
-> Turn on auto execute with this script, and auto attach.
+> Turn on auto execute with this script, and auto attach. <br>

 #### Profit
 > Use this with a hat that allows the tower to move around. <br>
 > Equip soldier in the first slot.
 > Only works on "Crossroads" map.
 (You can only get it in private servers.
 They are free)
 > Turn on auto execute with this script, and auto attach.